The Florida Federation of Garden Clubs Headquarters 1400 S. Denning Drive, Winter Park, FL 32789

 A man of many talents, Al is known for the many “hats” he wears as he reports on his different areas of responsibility.
 He is responsible for introducing the Amazon Affiliate Program to FFGC which has proven to be a successful fundraising tool for FFGC.
 Al served as President and First Vice President of the Temple Terrace Garden Club; each term for two years, and also served in District VIII as Membership Chairman, and National Garden Week Chairman.
 He was the first recipient of the Ann Simmons Award for outstanding volunteer service by a non-resident to the city of Temple Terrace.
 As a member and officer of the Temple Terrace Preservation Board, Al spearheaded a number of projects that help to preserve the natural beauty of the city.

 Al Latina earned his BA and MS degrees in Biology from Florida State University.
 After graduation, he joined the faculty at the University of South Florida, where he retired after 42 years.

-Second Vice President: Marjorie H. Hendon
+First Vice President: Marjorie H. Hendon

-Third Vice President: Tina Tuttle
+Second Vice President: Tina Tuttle